JuliaGtk/Gtk4.jl/docs/src/manual/signals.md

 ```

 Here, `button_clicked_callback` is a *callback function*, something
-designed to be called by GTK+ to implement the response to user
+designed to be called by GTK to implement the response to user
 action.
 You use the `signal_connect` function to specify when it
 should be called: in this case, when widget `b` (your button) emits
 the `"clicked"` signal.